playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 We create a route to list all tasks, and a couple of others to handle task creation and deletion.
 The route to handle task deletion defines a variable argument `id` in the URL path.
 This value is then passed to the `deleteTask` method that will create the `Action`.

-Now if your reload in your browser, you will see that Play cannot compile your `routes` file:
+Now if you reload in your browser, you will see that Play cannot compile your `routes` file:

 [[images/routes.png]]